 At least two weeks before the existing capacity qualification deadline, the ISO notifies existing resources of their qualified capacity to allow time for participants to verify that their qualified capacity is correct or to seek redress by demonstrating that a different capacity quantity is appropriate.
-All existing resources are included in the auction at the lower of their summer and winter qualified capacity, adjusted to account for applicable offers composed of separate resources.
-They also are automatically entered into the capacity auction and assume a capacity supply obligation for the relevant commitment period, unless they submit a "delist bid" that subsequently clears in the auction.
+All existing resources are automatically entered into the capacity auction at their qualified value and assume a capacity supply obligation for the relevant commitment period, unless they submit a "delist bid" that subsequently clears in the auction.